globaleaks/whistleblowing-software/documentation/setup/InstallationGuide.rst

 **Install GlobaLeaks**

-In order to install GlobaLeaks Copy & Paste the following commands in your terminal:
+In order to install GlobaLeaks run the following commands:

 .. code:: sh